RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots.md

 - If using the methods described here, the [Runcommand's Launch Menu Art option](Runcommand#configuring-runcommand) won't show the scraped screenshot image.

 ### Take a Screenshot

 Before talk about the "scraping your own screenshots" trick, we need to know how to take screenshots in RetroArch.
 If you already know how to do it, you can go to the [next section](#runcommand).

 #### via RGUI

-Access the RGUI (usually with `Select+X`) and go to `Quick Menu` -> `Take Screenshot`.
+Access the RGUI using [Hotkey Combination](Controller-Configuration#hotkey) **Hotkey+X** and go to **Quick Menu** > **Take Screenshot**.

-#### via hotkeys
+#### via Hotkeys

-The default screenshot button is `F8` which means if you've configured your keyboard through emulationstation you have to hold the hotkey button (by default the button you configured as select) and then press F8.
-If you want to have it so that you can take a screenshot with your controller you'll change the screenshot button to a button that isn't already being used for hotkey behaviour.
-To do this you'll edit the overall or global `retroarch.cfg` at
+The default screenshot button is **F8** which means if you've configured your keyboard through emulationstation you have to hold the [Hotkey](Controller-Configuration#hotkey) button and then press F8.
+If you want to have it so that you can take a screenshot with your controller you'll change the screenshot button to a button that isn't already being used for Hotkey behaviour via [RetroArch Configuration](RetroArch-Configuration#default-joypad-hotkeys)
-`/opt/retropie/configs/all/retroarch.cfg`

-The key line you want to change is ~line 580
+The line to change is:
 ```
 # Take screenshot
 # input_screenshot = f8